Mortal Kombat is an absolute classic.

 This might not seem too revolutionary these days.
 But back then, the only way to improve was to learn from peers or those more skilled than you were.
 In-person.
 In arcades, for hours on end.
 Tekken legend Ryan Hart travelled to Japan, on a mission to learn from the pros in arcades!
 The days of booking flights halfway across the world are a thing of the past – thankfully!

 From being the grand confidants of the best secrets in fighting games, to ultimately, the wise sages of the FGC.
-MK founders, Ed Boon and John Tobias, put one thing ahead of everything else.
+Mortal Kombat founders, Ed Boon and John Tobias, put one thing ahead of everything else.
 The need and want, to create games that their fans adored.
 Games that attract and retain the interest of newcomers as well as veterans.
 Maybe, one day, we’ll see other developers doing the same.

 Here’s to more button mashing, and more strategic button tapping.
+And while you’re at it, why not up your game with the help of Beyond NRG?!

 You’ll find me at TIP EHT FO MOTTOB!